nadineessam79/Lab1/README.md

 # Lab1
-The answer of lab1 of Full stack 1 Million Arab coders course
+The answer of lab1 of Full stack course 1 Million Arab coders course